Alice Brock: Retirement and death

 In addition to the Cookbook, Brock authored two other books: her 1976 autobiography My Life as a Restaurant and a children's book, How to Massage Your Cat.
 She also illustrated another children's book, Mooses Come Walking, written by Arlo Guthrie.

 Brock initially bristled at the fame that the song and (in particular) film had brought upon her—recalling that she had an "inherent aversion" to nostalgia and fearing that her fame had proverbially frozen her in time—but later came to appreciate her role as an icon of the 1960s.
 She resented how the film portrayed her yet stated that the joy people get when meeting her in person is an honor: "How can you resent that?"
 She recalled in 2022 feeling guilt at being upset at her association with the song after seeing how well she was respected by fans of the song: "What [...] is wrong with me?
 How lucky can I be?"

 Brock's financial and physical health declined in the late 2010s.
 Declining artwork sales forced her to sell her home in 2017, after which she moved in with a friend who died shortly thereafter.
 Worsening chronic obstructive pulmonary disease and heart disease forced her to enter a nursing home in 2018, while an essential tremor prevented her from drawing the artwork that had been her primary source of income.
 Viki Merrick, a public radio producer (The Moth) and former bartender at Alice's at Avaloch, served as Brock's caretaker.
 Dini Lamot and other friends in the music and arts communities organized fundraisers for her so that she could afford the approximately $60,000 per year she needed to remain in Provincetown.
 NPR reported on Brock's medical and financial problems in a feature on Thanksgiving Day 2020, prompting $180,000 in donations.
 That same year, Brock recorded a custom series of introductions to "Alice's Restaurant" for stations that regularly play the song on Thanksgiving.
 For the remainder of her life, she resided in the West End of Provincetown.
 As she neared death in early November, Brock entered into discussions with Guthrie (who announced the news) and his daughter Annie to put together an exhibit on Brock's life for the Guthrie Center.

-Brock died at a hospice facility in Wellfleet, Massachusetts, on November 21, 2024, of "heart-related problems" at the age of 83.
+Brock died at the Lily House, a community hospice in Wellfleet, Massachusetts, on November 21, 2024, of "heart-related problems" at the age of 83.